clamsproject/mmif/specifications/draft/readme.md

 On a larger scale, ontologies can be merged for a set of videos, resulting in an index over the video collection.

+## MMIF JSON schemas

+### Components

+* Service metadata schema
+* `annotaion` schema
+* `view` schema (list of `annotation`s)
+* MMIF container schema (list of `view`s)

+### Technical requirements

+* Version control
+* Automatic publication machinery for machine-readable formats

-## The MIF Vocabulary
+## The MMIF Vocabulary

-Then MIF Vocabulary is separate from the WSEV, the vocabulary that LIF refers to, but it would follow the spirit and design of WSEV.
+Then MMIF Vocabulary is separate from the WSEV, the vocabulary that LIF refers to, but it would follow the spirit and design of WSEV.

+### Technical requirements

+* Version control
+* Human readable and writable definitions in some mark-up language (XML, JSON, YAML, ...)
+* Automatic HTML publication machinery
+* Automatic RDF publication machinery
+* Automatic SDK update machinery

+### Contents

 No idea now of what types should be in the vocabulary, but so far we have the following candidates: